• Outlet

 OUR SUPPLY CHAIN

-Our distribution is primarily managed and operated in-house by The Sofa Delivery Company Limited.
+Distribution is primarily managed and operated in-house by The Sofa Delivery Company Limited.
 We directly employ delivery drivers, crew and warehouse operatives who work out of our own UK-based distribution centres.
 Our shipping is outsourced to a small number of highly regarded multinational shipping companies.

 Once a contract is awarded, oversight of labour rights and modern slavery risks may include risk assessment, ongoing monitoring activities, ethical audits, contractor performance management and, as necessary, working with our business partners to resolve any issues, should they arise.